Golden Heaven Group Holdings Ltd. Announces Closing of Initial Public Offering

-/EIN News/ -- NANPING, China, April 14, 2023 (GLOBE NEWSWIRE) -- Golden Heaven Group Holdings Ltd. (the “Company” or “Golden Heaven”) (Nasdaq: GDHG), an amusement park operator in China, has announced today the closing of its initial public offering (the “Offering”) of 1,750,000 ordinary shares at a public offering price of US$4.00 per ordinary share.
+NANPING, China, April 14, 2023 (GLOBE NEWSWIRE) -- Golden Heaven Group Holdings Ltd. (the "Company" or "Golden Heaven") GDHG, an amusement park operator in China, has announced today the closing of its initial public offering (the "Offering") of 1,750,000 ordinary shares at a public offering price of US$4.00 per ordinary share.
 The gross proceeds of the Offering were approximately US$7 million before deducting underwriting discounts, commissions and offering expenses.
-The ordinary shares began trading on the Nasdaq Capital Market on April 12, 2023 under the symbol “GDHG.”
+The ordinary shares began trading on the Nasdaq Capital Market on April 12, 2023 under the symbol "GDHG."

 Net proceeds from the Offering will be used for expanding Golden Heaven's market share by constructing new amusement parks and by acquiring or investing in businesses engaged in amusement park development; upgrading existing amusement parks, software and systems; improving internal controls; increasing brand recognition through marketing and promotional activities; working capital purposes; increasing employees' compensation and benefit packages, and investing in job training; and emergency funds to be used when needed.